franciscovfonseca/Configure-security-for-an-Azure-Cosmos-DB-account/README.md

 <br>

-◻️ On the cdb42241754 resource menu, in Settings, select Firewall and virtual networks.
+◻️ On the cdb42241754 resource menu, in Settings, select **Firewall and virtual networks**.

 - Note that, currently, the Cosmos DB account is accessible from all networks.
 <br>

 <br>

-◻️ On the Firewall and virtual networks page, in Allow access from, select Selected networks.
+◻️ On the Firewall and virtual networks page, in Allow access from, select **Selected networks**.

 <br>

-◻️ In Firewall, select Add my current IP.
+◻️ In Firewall, select **Add my current IP**.

 <br>

-◻️ In Exceptions, select Accept connections from within public Azure datacenters, and then ensure that Allow access from Azure Portal is selected.
+◻️ In Exceptions, select **Accept connections from within public Azure datacenters**, and then ensure that **Allow access from Azure Portal** is selected.

 <br>